equihuam/miro2bayesNet/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of miro2bayes is to Interacts with a Miro board that has been setup to represent a Bayesian network.
-With this library yyou will be able to gather the attribtes to layout the DAG Directed Acyclic Graph) of a network, which has been collaboratively portraid in Miro.
-With all basic data in R you cana produces a formal DAG representation which is suitable to further processing in R and even in other platforms like Python or Netica.
+The goal of this library is to Interacts with a Miro board that has been setup to represent a Bayesian network.
+We assumed that in **Miro** *sticky notes* represent network’s *Nodes* and *connectors* represent *arcs* sggesting a causal/influence link. sticky notes should have text describingg the node and a single *tag*, indicating the name of the variable in the database holding the available data for the node.
+With this library you will be able to gather the attribtes to layout the DAG Directed Acyclic Graph) of a network, which has been collaboratively portraid in Miro.
+With all basic data in R you cana produces a formal DAG representation which is suitable to further processing and model-training in R and even in other platforms like Python or Netica.

 ## Installation